carlosmca44/carlosmca44/README.md

 ### Hi!

-I am a 4th year student of the Computer Science Engineering degree at the University of Computer Sciences, in Havana, Cuba.
-I have more than 2 years of experience in web development, working especially in the front-end area and recently in back-end.
+I am a 5th year student of the Computer Science Engineering degree at the University of Computer Sciences, in Havana, Cuba.
+I have more than 2 years of experience in web development, working especially in the front-end area and in back-end.
 Always in search of required solutions, I keep myself in a constant learning process, open to learning new technologies.

 Email: carlosmca4424@gmail.com